Chacho104/proday_web/README.md

 npm run build
 npm start
 ```
-This will still spin up a local development server, but server an optimized, production-ready application.
+This will still spin up a local development server, but serve an optimized, production-ready application.
 Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the optimized application.

 ### Backend Requirement